ISSN 1016-5169 | E-ISSN 1308-4488

 4Department of Cardiology, Istanbul University- Cerrahpasa, Cardiology Institute, Istanbul, Türkiye

-Keywords: Abdominal obesity, heart failure, muscle strength, Six-Minute Walk Test, waist to height ratio
+Keywords: Abdominal obesity, heart failure, muscle strength, six-minute walk test, waist-to-height ratio

 Corresponding Author: Habibe Durdu